Davospike/segpSPA/Documentation/Backend/README.md

 	Backend meeting VG & NT.

--Discussion after completing MongoDB workbook on SEGP Github.
+- Discussion after completing MongoDB workbook on SEGP Github.
--We originally developed our database/schema to be used in a full SQL environment.
+  - We originally developed our database/schema to be used in a full SQL environment.

--Took the time to discuss and research the differences between SQL and NoSQL databases (As MongoDB is a NoSQL service).
+- Took the time to discuss and research the differences between SQL and NoSQL databases (As MongoDB is a NoSQL service).

--We initially believed that an SQL database would suit us better as we had a pre-defined and long-standing layout for our data that we were not planning on changing.
+- We initially believed that an SQL database would suit us better as we had a pre-defined and long-standing layout for our data that we were not planning on changing.

--However (in short), we decided to persue a NoSQL database as it would be easier to implement new features if we had the time at the end of the core development.
+- However (in short), we decided to persue a NoSQL database as it would be easier to implement new features if we had the time at the end of the core development.

--The flexibility and scalability that NoSQL has over SQL is much more useful for us as we have narrowed our developmental ideas for the project in order to maximise our applications performance.
+- The flexibility and scalability that NoSQL has over SQL is much more useful for us as we have narrowed our developmental ideas for the project in order to maximise our applications performance.

--Full documentation of our choice is in ./Documentation/DesignChoices
+- Full documentation of our choice is in ./Documentation/DesignChoices

 	2nd Meeting VG & NT
 -Starting [extra exercise](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose) given at the end of workbook 7.